Mentor for Work-Study Students: Training to Provide Better Guidance – A Meeting with the Trainers

 - The Work-Study Mentor: Role, Responsibilities, and Challenges

-- A teaching approach that adapts to the needs of the participants
+- A teaching approach that adapts to the participants' needs

 - Two upcoming training sessions are planned